Variational Gaussian Approximation in Replica Analysis of Parametric Models: Replica Method

 \subsection{General formulae for errors}

-Before proceeding to the variational approximation of the replicated system, we here summarize general formulas for error metrics \eqref{eq: average training error}--\eqref{eq: average generalization gap} based on the replica method.
+Before proceeding to the variational approximation of the replicated system, we here summarize general formulas for error metrics \eqrefflat{eq: average training error}--\eqrefflat{eq: average generalization gap} based on the replica method.
 For this, we rewrite the normalization factor of the Boltzmann distribution, which appears in the definitions of the error metrics, as $1/Z^{\beta,n}(\Dn)=\lim_{r\to0}(Z^{\beta,n}(\Dn))^{r-1}$, and note that the normalization constant of the replicated system converges to one as $r\to0$.
 As is common in replica calculations, after symmetrization over replica indices the error metrics can be expressed as

 where $\lim_{r\to0}$ should be interpreted in the sense of the replica trick, as the extrapolation of results from integer $r$ to zero.
-Recall that $\E_{r}^{\beta,n}[\cdot]$ is the expectation with respect to the replicated system \eqref{eq: replicated system canonical}.
+Recall that $\E_{r}^{\beta,n}[\cdot]$ is the expectation with respect to the replicated system \eqrefflat{eq: replicated system canonical}.

 By rewriting the dataset average as in the derivation of the GC formalism, and replacing the expectation $\E_{r}^{\beta,n}$ with $\E_{r,\gc}^{\beta,n}$, we obtain the following compact forms:

 which further yield